This Foundation Degree is taught at East Durham College. You can then 'top-up' to a BA (Hons) Counselling at the University of Sunderland.

 This information was correct at the time of publication.

-A Foundation Degree equips you to move into a broad range of careers or to pursue an honours degree with one more year of part-time study.
+A Foundation Degree equips you to move into a broad range of careers or to pursue an honours degree with one more year of study.

 There is a natural progression from this Foundation Degree to the Counselling (Top-Up) course at the University of Sunderland for a full BA (Hons) Counselling.